The deers loop trail : snowshoe Les Houches

 Usnea barbata or Beard Moss

-This fruticose lichen which you can observe hanging on branches is commonly called "old man’s beard" or "beard moss".
-This medium or high altitude mountain plant grows in humid environments, and can be considered as an bio-indicator for clean air.
-It is especially present in quiet coniferous forests composed by firs, spruces, larches...
-It colonizes branches and trunks, growing very slowly and its longevity is exceptional.
-It constitutes a great food supply for deer and chamois when grass becomes scarce during winter.
-Find out about the many benefits of this wild plant!
+This fruticose lichen, which can be seen hanging down from the branches, is commonly known as "Jupiter's beard" or "beard moss".
+This plant is found in medium-to-high elevation mountains and grows in damp environments.
+The fact that it grows indicates good air quality!
+It thrives best in quiet coniferous forests such as fir, spruce and larch.
+It colonises branches and trunks, growing very slowly and is exceptionally longevous.
+It is a popular food for deer, hinds and chamois when grass is scarce in winter.
+Find out more about the many virtues of this wild plant!

 Description